Exponential martingales and changes of measure for counting processes

 \section{Abstract}

 We give sufficient criteria for the Dol{\'e}ans-Dade exponential of a stochastic integral with respect to a counting process local martingale to be a true martingale.
-The criteria are sufficiently weak to be useful and verifiable, as illustrated by several non-trivial examples, without introducing artificial constraints.
-In particular, they make it possible to construct nonexplosive point processes with intensities adapted to a general filtration by a change of measure.
+The criteria are adapted particularly to the case of counting processes and are sufficiently weak to be useful and verifiable, as we illustrate by several examples.
+In particular, the criteria allow for the construction of for example nonexplosive Hawkes processes as well as counting processes with stochastic intensities depending on diffusion processes.